cms-dev/cms/docs/Installation.rst

 There are good reasons to install Python dependencies via pip (Python Package Index) instead of your package manager, for example: two different Linux distributions may "offer" two different versions of ``python-sqlalchemy`` while, when using pip, you can choose to install a version that is known to be working correctly with CMS.

-The quick and dirty way of installing Python dependencies is this:
+The easy way of installing Python dependencies, assuming you have ``pip`` installed, is this:

 .. sourcecode:: bash